 02. Global Pharmacy

 The graphic by itself doesn’t tell us much.
 Photographer Johnny Christmas who created this image says: “Global Pharmacy shows, on average, the amount of pills consumed a year for a male living in the UK.
 His life expectancy is 77 and he will take as many pills in the last ten years of his life, as he does in the first sixty-six.”
+As a result, the pharmaceutical industry is certainly a hugely profitable business which can basically print money even if they’re harming the environment.
 Which brings us to the next infographic.

 03. Pharmaceutical Drugs Found in Fish